zachduda/PUUIDs/README.md

 </repository>
 ```

-Then add PUUIDs dependncy from Github:
+Then add PUUIDs dependency from Github:

 ```xml
 <dependency>